ktauchathuranga/sharetext-edge/README.md

-# ShareText Chrome Extension
+# ShareText Edge Extension

-**ShareText** is a Chrome extension that allows you to quickly generate QR codes for selected text or URLs from your browser.
+**ShareText** is a Microsoft Edge extension that allows you to quickly generate QR codes for selected text or URLs from your browser.

 ## Features